Need to Double Up on Your Business’ Doors? You Have Options

 • A flush bolt may keep the inactive leaf in place until it needs to be opened to allow equipment to pass through.
 These types of doors are often used in corridors.

 • You may also have double egress doors used in “cross-corridor” applications.
-With these doors the leaves swing in opposite directions so that traffic can flow two ways.
+With these doors, the leaves swing in opposite directions so that traffic can flow two ways.
+Most colleges will have this in crowded buildings with some using stoppers to just keep the doors open during certain hours of the day.

 • Both doors may feature an exit device so that either leaf can be used.
 The doors can’t be described as active or inactive leaves, since there is no mechanical locking hardware on either leaf.

-What Different Double Doors Types Your May See In Your Daily Life
+What Different Double Doors Types You May See in Your Daily Life

 • Sliding double doors, also called bypass doors, operate on a track system, and slide horizontally to open and close.
 They are an excellent choice when space is limited.
 They’re commonplace in conference rooms, storage areas, or healthcare facilities.